Accounting Modes

 2.0 | 0.6 | 1.8 | 0.2 |

-We can use the (benchmarks in bold) for Facebook, Google, and TikTok when tracking performance using the Accrual accounting mode.
+We can use the benchmarks for Facebook, Google, and TikTok when tracking performance using the Accrual accounting mode.
 In fact, we have a Benchmarking Tool that helps you do this within the Sales page.